Spectrum evolution and chirping of laser-induced spin wave packets in thin iron films

+It is worth mentioning that the spectral asymmetry of the precession inside the pump spot is attributed to another origin.
+Particularly, the precession occurs in the abruptly heated trap for MSSWs \cite{Kolokoltsev_HotResonator_APL2012, Busse_SWtraps_SciRep2015} with the temperature recovery on the order of several hundred picoseconds \cite{Gerevenkov_effect_anisotropy_PRMat2021, Busse_SWtraps_SciRep2015}.
+The corresponding evolution of the magnetic parameters results in a gradual recovery of the pump-induced up-(down-)shift of the frequency back to its equilibrium value, giving rise to longer lifetimes and higher FFT amplitudes of the bottom (top) part of the spectrum in the HA-(EA-)configuration.

-Using FFT spectra, we determine values of the MSSW propagation length $l_p$ for both magnetic field configurations by fitting the dependence of the integral of the central peak in the FFT spectra, $S$ on the pump-probe distance, $L$ with the exponential function $S \propto exp(-L/l_p)$.
-We determine $l_p$ in the range of $L > 3$ $\mu$m, i.e. starting from the edge of the pump area, which represents the value of $l_p$ for the MSSW propagating in the non-heated iron film.
-The obtained values of $l_p$ for all samples are larger than 6 $\mu$m in the HA-configuration and less than 5 $\mu$m in the EA-configuration (see Table \ref{table:Params_fFMR_F}).
+Using FFT spectra, we determine values of the MSSW propagation length $l_p$ for both magnetic field configurations by fitting the dependence of the FFT's integral, $S$ on the pump-probe distance, $L$ with the exponential function $S(L)= S(0) \mathrm{exp}(-L/l_p)$.
+We determine $l_p$ in the region of $L \geq 3$ $\mu$m, i.e. starting from the edge of the pump spot, which represents the value of $l_p$ for the MSSW propagating in the non-heated iron film.
+The obtained values of $l_p$ for all samples are larger than 6\,$\mu$m in the HA-configuration and less than 5\,$\mu$m in the EA-configuration (Table \ref{table:Params_fFMR_F}).
 The observation that $l_p$ is larger in the HA-configuration is in good agreement with previous works on MSSWs in cubic anisotropic metal films \cite{Sekiguchi_NPG_Asia_mat_2017, khokhlov-PRAppl2019}.
-The effect is connected with the reduction of the total in-plane effective field in the HA-configuration and is discussed in detail elsewhere \cite{Sekiguchi_NPG_Asia_mat_2017}.
+The effect is connected with the reduction of the total in-plane effective field in the HA-configuration provided by the modification of the dispersion relation determined by the mutual orientation of the magnetic crystalline anisotropy axes and the direction of the SW's wave vector.
+It results in an enhancement of SW's parameters such as amplitude, propagation length and group velocity in the HA-configuration as compared to the EA-configuration, which is discussed in detail elsewhere \cite{Sekiguchi_NPG_Asia_mat_2017}.